freefallcid/dominicreich-jekyll-2019/src/_work/software.md

 order: 1
 ---

-There are a few tools that I created in Visual Basic on my old windows machine.
+Have a look on my little helpers.
+I hope you find them helpful too :wink:

 {% notice %}
 #### Some things just right away